From amateur to professional: Business email address

 This series of blog posts endeavours to give tips to the freelance publishing world on quick, simple ways to give your online presence that professional edge, to make you really stand out from the crowd and be remembered by your contacts and potential clients.

-Part two is about how the majority of us communicate with our clients: email, and how as freelancers we can give our online presence a professional boost by obtaining a branded business email address.
+This part is about how the majority of us communicate with our clients: email, and how as freelancers we can give our online presence a professional boost by obtaining a branded business email address.

 Getting a business email address